 Finally, once you’ve satisfactorily filled up your paper, color it in to your heart’s desire!

 Kiddo decided to use his neon colored pencils and we ended up with some very bright artwork!

 Watch our video!

-Click the image below for more totally awesome math art:
+Or, click the image below for more totally awesome ways to combine math and art: